pikatchu/closedsource/book/0034-the_raid.md

 “No time!
 Go!”

-She didn’t move.
+She didn't move.

-“You’re coming with me, right?”
+“You're coming with me, right?”

-Jasper’s expression hardened.
-“They’re looking for me.
-If I go with you, they’ll catch us both.”
+Jasper's expression hardened.
+“They're looking for me.
+If I go with you, they'll catch us both.”

-“I’m not leaving without you!” she protested, panic creeping into her voice.
+“I'm not leaving without you!” she protested, panic creeping into her voice.

 Jasper grabbed her by the shoulders, his grip firm but not unkind.

-“I’m sorry,” he said softly.
+“I'm sorry,” he said softly.

 Before she could react, he pushed her down into the hatch.